-Each department at New Paltz sets its own policies for major declaration, including minimum credit thresholds, GPA minimums, prerequisite coursework, etc. (See Majors with Entrance Requirements.)
+Each department at New Paltz sets its own policies for major declaration, including minimum credit thresholds, GPA minimums, prerequisite coursework, etc. (See Declaring a Major.)
 While some students may be admitted directly into majors as first-year students, most students will complete at least three semesters before selecting and declaring a major.
 The process of major declaration involves meeting with someone in the major department (often the chair), receiving a major plan of study, completing the major declaration form, and being assigned an adviser in the major department.
 Transfer credits may be applied to major requirements; however, one-half of the major must be completed at New Paltz.
 Students will be expected to fulfill the major requirements that are in effect at the time they officially declare or redeclare (in the case of academic dismissal or removal from the major).
 Completing the process in a timely fashion is, therefore, important.

 Students who need help deciding on a major should seek assistance from the Career Resource Center and the Academic Advising Center.
 The Undergraduate Catalog is also a helpful resource.
 Descriptions of all majors, major requirements, course descriptions and policies for declaring a major can be found in the Catalog.
 Many departments also have this information on their Web pages.

 A concentration or track provides a formal plan of study through which students may explore a subdiscipline or area of special focus within a major.
 Students who declare a concentration or track within a major must complete a set of required courses in addition to completing the core courses required for the standard major.